All Episodes

 Florida's done a great job.

-The people down here are very it's been incredible.
+The people down here are very incredible.

-So the I I'm falling on the sword.
+Listen, I'm falling on the sword.

-Well, his problem was one of messaging.
+Well, his problem was when I'm messaging.

-He talks about tattoo powers and stuff.
+He talks about tattoo parlours and stuff.

 That was just a mistake.

-What has happened in these red states is that they are opening.
+But what has happened in these red states is that they are opening.

 Their infection rates are not increasing substantially, unlike what we were told would happen.

-There may be some hot spots, we'll wait and see.
+There may be some hotspots.

-But there's a big difference between the red states that seem to be happily opening up and keeping the economy going, and these blue states, where I believe their voters are becoming increasingly frustrated.
+But there's a big difference between the red states that seem to be happily opening up and keeping the economy going and these blue states where I believe their voters are becoming increasingly frustrated.

 And you get a marginal state like a Pennsylvania, this will blow in Trump's direction in the end.

-That's that's my opinion.
+That's my opinion.

-What do you think uh John McLaughlin?
+What do you think, John McLaughlin?

-I don't think I think the media was exaggerating.
+I don't think, I think the media was exaggerating.

-Uh they wanted to hope that the president was in big trouble, and they were using the crisis against them.
+They wanted to hope that the president was in big trouble, and they were using the crisis against them.

 And most Americans, we're watching what's going on as far as the economic recovery, how the president keeps us open safely and reopens America.

-And now by Joe Biden's emerging.
+And now Joe Biden is emerging.

 So the idea that Joe Biden might be coming out in the basement, I mean, he's a very weak candidate for the Democrats, and there's no enthusiasm.

-Uh what do you make of those two victories?
+What do you make of those two victories?

 Scott.

-But these do cut against the narrative that somehow this is all a disaster for the president and for the Republicans, something is going on out there.
+But these do cut against the narrative that somehow this is all a disaster for the president and for the Republicans.

 Matt mentioned people who are anxious to get back out to work.